 Donnell Alexander (35:39):

-but want to make sure you’ve told us all we need to know about the product.
+I want to make sure you’ve told us all we need to know about the product.
 And that last bit of news was particularly interesting.
-What’s we know about where we’re headed from here.
+What’s should we know about where you are headed from here.

 Alex Shah (35:49):

-Yeah.
-So I think, you know, the next step is really, I wanted to get rid of those loyalty cards.
-So what I always thought is, wouldn’t it be amazing if you’ve serialized all of the products?
+So, I think the next step is to get rid of those loyalty cards.
+So, what I always thought is, wouldn’t it be amazing if you’ve serialized all of the products?
 If you could make the product, the passport for that brand.
 We’ll give you a simple example.
-Uh, if you remember, uh, Charlie and the chocolate factory, you had a golden ticket.
-We’ll remember every box that has a solo code is different.
-Every single box you could turn around and make one of the boxes of golden ticket because every box also is designed to act as a little passport.
+If you remember Charlie and the Chocolate Factory, you had a golden ticket.
+Remember every box that has a solo code is different.
+With every single box you could turn around and make one of the boxes a golden ticket because every box also is designed to act as a little passport.
 It’s yours.
 You could even do something like puff, puff, pass, right?
-Hey, share this, uh, share this package with the five-year friends in the same location.
-Um, we can check that you five friends scanned it and we’ll give you some swag.
-We’ll give you some rewards, bring a package to Coachella and we’ll let you in the VIP lounge, right?
-So we can do incredible amounts of interactive marketing for the brand.
-Folks out there with this, all the stuff that Koch has been trying, Coca-Cola has been trying to do for ages.
-Um, you know, all the stuff that, that the other consumer folks do for ages.
+Hey, share this package with five of your friends in the same location.
+We can check that your five friends scanned it and we’ll give you some swag, we’ll give you some rewards, bring a package to Coachella and we’ll let you in the VIP lounge.
+So, we can do incredible amounts of interactive marketing for the brand folks out there with this, all the stuff that Coca-Cola has been trying to do for ages, all the stuff that the other consumer folks are doing for ages.
 We can do all that while at the same time giving the consumer safety side a huge up and we can make sure that there’s transparency.

 Alex Halperin (37:07):